Uxbridge and South Ruislip: 2010–2017

-2019 election
+2019 general election

-Boris Johnson became Prime Minister of the United Kingdom on 24 July 2019 following the resignation of Theresa May.
+Boris Johnson became Prime Minister of the United Kingdom on 24 July 2019, following the resignation of Theresa May.
 His 2017 majority in Uxbridge and South Ruislip of 5,034 votes was the smallest of any sitting prime minister since 1924.
-The main challenger to the seat was the Labour Party, whose 2019 candidate was Ali Milani.
+The main challenger in the seat was the Labour Party, whose 2019 candidate was Ali Milani.
 In April 2019, think-tank Onward classified the seat as "vulnerable" for the Conservatives, while YouGov classified the seat on 27 November 2019 as "likely Conservative".
 An article in The Independent on the same date inferred a 22.2% chance of Milani winning the seat from odds by bookmaker Paddy Power.
 Johnson retained the seat with an increased vote share of 52.6% and an increased majority of 15%.

-In 2019 two satirical candidates, Count Binface and Lord Buckethead, stood for election.
-Lord Buckethead appears in the 1984 movie Gremloids, and several previous UK election candidates have used the name, but Jon Harvey was prevented from standing again as Lord Buckethead after Gremloids creator Todd Durham asserted his rights over the character.
+In 2019, two satirical candidates, Count Binface and Lord Buckethead, stood for election.
+Lord Buckethead is the name of a character in the 1984 movie Gremloids, and several previous UK election candidates have used the name, but Jon Harvey was prevented from standing again as Lord Buckethead after Gremloids creator Todd Durham asserted his rights over the character.
 Instead, Harvey stood as Count Binface and an Official Monster Raving Loony Party candidate used the name Lord Buckethead.
 On 6 December, Lord Buckethead encouraged constituents to vote for Labour candidate Ali Milani.
 Also standing was William Tobin, who aimed to receive no votes.
 As an expatriate who has lived abroad for 15 years, he was not able to vote in UK elections, but could stand as a candidate.
 Tobin stood to raise awareness of disenfranchisement of voting rights for expatriates, as well as 16- and 17-year-olds and foreign nationals who live in the UK.
 Tobin received five votes.

+2023 by-election

+On 9 June 2023, Johnson announced his intention to resign, triggering the 2023 Uxbridge and South Ruislip by-election.
+The resignation occurred on 12 June 2023 and the by-election took place on 20 July 2023.
+It was won by the Tory candidate Steve Tuckwell, although with vote share reduced from 52.6% in 2019 to 45.2%, with Tuckwell beating Labour candidate Danny Beales by less than 500 votes.

+2024 general election

+The latest election was held on Thursday, 4 July 2024.
+The seat was won by Labour candidate Danny Beales, who ousted Tory MP Steve Tuckwell after less than 12 months in office.
+Beales secured 16,599 votes (36.2%) compared to Tuckwell's 16,012 votes (34.9%).
+This was a reversal of the 2023 by-election (triggered by Boris Johnson's resignation), in which Tuckwell beat Beales by fewer than 500 votes (see below for full results).

+Other candidates running included: Reform UK candidate Tim Wheeler, Green Party candidate Sarah Green, and Liberal Democrats (UK) candidate Ian Rex-Hawkes.